Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Training Hyperparameters and Compute Resources

 Our system is parametrized using \texttt{Mistral-7B}, trained for $1$ epoch on the Reddit dataset described in~\autoref{sec:datasets} with a constant learning rate of $2e^{-5}$, using LoRA~\citep{hu2021loralowrankadaptationlarge} for efficient fine-tuning, setting $r=32$, $\alpha=64$, and $d=0.1$.
 For the preference-tuning stage, we train our system with $\beta=5$, and a constant learning rate of $1e^{-6}$.

-For \texttt{Mistral-7B-DPO-FastDetectGPT}, we set $\beta=0.1$.
+\paragraph{Training hyper-parameters for Detector-Guided DPO} Following~\citep{nicks2024language}, we use DPO, training the method for $3$ epochs using a regularization penalty of $\beta=0.1$.

 \paragraph{Compute Resources} Our system is trained using 8 80Gb A100s for one day, and post-trained on the same hardware for 3 hours.
 For inference, at most 1 A100 is necessary.